NetApp/trident/docs/kubernetes/concepts/objects.rst

-   :ref:`PersistentVolumeClaim <Kubernetes PersistentVolumeClaim objects>` will mount that :ref:`PersistentVolume <Kubernetes PersistentVolume objects>` on any host that it runs on.
+   :ref:`PersistentVolumeClaim <Kubernetes PersistentVolumeClaim objects>` will mount that :ref:`PersistentVolume <Kubernetes PersistentVolume objects>` on any host that it runs on. and a :ref:`Volume <Trident Volume objects>`.
-#.
-A user creates a :ref:`VolumeSnapshot <Kubernetes VolumeSnapshot objects>` of
-   an existing PVC, using a :ref:`VolumeSnapshotClass <Kubernetes VolumeSnapshotClass objects>` that points to Trident.
-#.
-Trident identifies the volume that is associated with the PVC and creates a
-   :ref:`Snapshot <Trident Snapshot objects>` of the volume on its backend.
-It also creates a :ref:`VolumeSnapshotContent <Kubernetes VolumeSnapshotContent  objects>` that instructs Kubernetes how to identify the snapshot.
-#.
-A user can create a :ref:`PersistentVolumeClaim <Kubernetes PersistentVolumeClaim objects>`
-   using the :ref:`VolumeSnapshot <Kubernetes VolumeSnapshot objects>` as the source.
-#.
-Trident identifies the required :ref:`Snapshot <Trident Snapshot objects>` and performs the
-   same set of steps involved in creating a :ref:`PersistentVolume <Kubernetes PersistentVolume objects>` and a :ref:`Volume <Trident Volume objects>`.

 Throughout the rest of this guide, we will describe the different Trident